blockchainsllc/in3/src/bindings/java/README.md

 ```

-Step 2: clone [in3-core](https://git.slock.it/in3/c/in3-core.git) into the `app`-folder or use this script to clone and update incubed:
+Step 2: clone [in3-core](https://git.slock.it/in3/c/in3-core.git) into the `app`-folder or use this script to clone and update in3:

 ```sh
 #!/usr/bin/env sh